 A firm, mobile, well-circumscribed, nontender breast mass is appreciated.
 Curiously, phyllodes tumors tend to involve the left breast more commonly than the right.
 Overlying skin may display a shiny appearance and be translucent enough to reveal underlying breast veins.
 A very large phyllodes tumor may erode through overlying skin and present as an external fungating breast mass.[13]
 More typically, physical findings (ie, the occurrence of mobile masses with distinct borders) are similar to those of fibroadenoma.[7]

-Although mammography and ultrasonography generally are important in the diagnosis of breast lesions, they are notoriously unreliable in differentiating benign phyllodes tumors from malignant phyllodes tumors or from fibroadenomas.
+Although mammography and ultrasonography (US) generally are important in the diagnosis of breast lesions, they have not been reliable in differentiating benign phyllodes tumors from malignant phyllodes tumors or from fibroadenomas.
 (The phyllodes tumor’s mammographic appearance, as a round density with smooth borders, is similar to that of fibroadenoma.)
-Thus, findings on imaging studies are not definitively diagnostic of phyllodes tumors.[17]
+Magnetic resonance imaging (MRI) has not been well studied in this setting.[19]
+Thus, findings on imaging studies have not been definitively diagnostic of phyllodes tumors.[20]

-A retrospective study by Kawashima et al suggested that intravoxel incoherent motion (IVIM) magnetic resonance imaging (MRI) could differentiate phyllodes tumors from fibroadenomas by comparing the apparent diffusion coefficient (ADC) values.[18]
+A retrospective study by Kawashima et al suggested that intravoxel incoherent motion (IVIM) MRI could differentiate phyllodes tumors from fibroadenomas by comparing the apparent diffusion coefficient (ADC) values.[21]
 The study included seven fibroadenomas and 15 phyllodes tumors (10 benign, four borderline, and one malignant).
 The authors found that on IVIM MRI, the ADC was higher in borderline and malignant phyllodes tumors than in fibroadenomas, whereas the opposite was true for the perfusion-related diffusion coefficient (D*).

 Open excisional breast biopsy for smaller lesions and incisional biopsy for large lesions are the definitive methods for diagnosing phyllodes tumors.
 Fine-needle aspiration (FNA) for cytologic examination usually is inadequate for the diagnosis of phyllodes tumors.
-Core biopsy is more reliable,[19, 20] but sampling errors may still occur, and it may still be difficult to distinguish the lesion from a fibroadenoma.
+Core biopsy is more reliable,[24, 25] but sampling errors may still occur, and it may still be difficult to distinguish the lesion from a fibroadenoma.

 All phyllodes tumors contain a stromal component that can vary significantly in histologic appearance from one lesion to another.[16]
 In general, benign phyllodes tumors demonstrate a markedly increased number of regular fusiform fibroblasts in the stroma.
 Occasionally, highly anaplastic cells with myxoid changes are observed.
 A high degree of cellular atypia,[26] with increased stromal cellularity and an increased mitotic count, is almost always observed in malignant phyllodes tumors.